 3. Our responsibility is to express an opinion on these financial

 statements based on our audit.
-We conducted our audit in accordance

-ethical requirements and plan and perform the audit to obtain
+that we comply with ethical requirements and plan and perform the audit

-from material misstatement.
+are free from material misstatement.

 6. An audit involves performing procedures to obtain audit evidence

 about the amounts and disclosures in the financial statements.
 The

-procedures selected depend on the auditor''s judgment, including the
+procedures selected depend on the auditor''s judgement, including the

 assessment of the risks of material misstatement of the financial